dotlang/language/README.md

 Note that when using type for alias to a function, you have to specify input names too.
 `type comparer := func (x:int, y:int) -> bool;`

-You can also use type to resolve type ambiguity.
-When you import two modules which have types with the same name.
-A type definition as interface, means an abstract/interface type which has not data, but only functions:
-`type Comparable := interface;`

 ###import

 You can import a module using below statement:

 ```
-import core::st::Socket;  //functions and types inside core/st/Socket.e file are imported
+import core`st::Socket;  //functions and types inside core/st/Socket.e file are imported
 ```
 It is an error if as a result of imports, there are two exactly similar functions (same name, input and output).
-In this case, none of functions will be available for call.
-You can though call them using full syntax: `core::st::Socket::connect`.
+In this case, none of conflicting functions will be available for call.

 ###invoke
 We have `invoke` and `select` keywords.
 You can use `future<int> result = invoke function1();` to execute `function1` in another thread and the result will be available through future class (defined in core).